 In long-term preservation we also need to take into account that “forgotten” Information Packages might be found long after details about the implementation are gone and no tools to access the package are available.
 For these scenarios it is crucial to ensure that the structure and metadata of the Information Package are understandable with minimal effort by using simple tools like text editors and file viewers.

-In practice this means that any implementation of the Common Specification should ensure that folder and file naming conventions allow for the human identification of package components, and that the semantics of the package is explicit.
+In practice this means that any implementation of the CS IP should ensure that folder and file naming conventions allow for the human identification of package components, and that the semantics of the package is explicit.

-Requirement 1.7: A Common Specification Information Package MUST support the preservation method best suited for the data.
+Requirement 1.7: A CS IP Information Package MUST support the preservation method best suited for the data.

 Different preservation institutions and different types of data need to use different methods for long-term preservation; migration and emulation being the most usual choices.
-A Common Specification Information Package MUST NOT prescribe the use of a specific preservation method but instead allow to document and/or add any data or metadata which is needed for any method.
+A CS IP Information Package implementation MUST NOT prescribe the use of a specific preservation method but instead allow to document and/or add any data or metadata which is needed for any method.

 Identification of the Information Package